AlenKrga/milestone01/README.md

 This is my first website portfolio.
 This project intended to test my skills and understanding everything what I learned until this point.
-English is my second language so I tried to explain everything in short notes.

 I plan to update this project when I complete the CodeInstitute course and add more content and projects to present future recruiters.